benlucchesi/grails-cookie-session/README.md

 This plugin is a drop-in replacement for cookie-session 0.1.2. and will work without as well as the cookie-session 0.1.2.
 However, in order to take advantage of the new features in version 2.0.0, the new configuration settings will need to be used.
 Also, note that some configuration settings have been deprecated and are listed in the configuration settings table below.
-Please remove the deprecated configuration settings from your application.
+Please remove the deprecated configuration settings from affected applications.

 ## How this plugin works